 He also discusses the outlook for the quantum technology field: using ultraprecise and sensitive single-photon-counting solutions to enable the expanding horizon of scientific discovery, driving the next generation of high-tech innovation in the process.
-Join us as we move a step closer to scalable quantum computing and simulation and a realizable quantum internet.
+Join the technological innovation revolution as we move a step closer to scalable quantum computing and simulation and a realizable quantum internet.

 This webinar is for anyone with an interest in quantum optics or quantum information theory, as well as research scientists and engineers engaged in high-sensitivity photonic technologies, both in industry and academia.